emberjs/data/contributing/submitting-prs.md

 the issue being fixed and test that the solution works.

 - We do write tests for our deprecations and assertion messages, using the `assert.expectAssertion()` and `assert.expectDeprecation()` helpers.
 - Because we run tests in both development and `production` environments, assertions, deprecations and warnings may be stripped out.
-To avoid tests on failing for your PR in production environments, use the `testInDebug` function instead of `qunit` `test` to skip them in production when appropriate.
+To avoid tests of debug behaviors failing for your PR in production environments, use the `testInDebug` function instead of `qunit` `test` to skip them in production when appropriate.
+  - alternatively wrap specific assertions in `if (DEBUG)` or `if (PRODUCTION)`
 - Update the documentation, examples, and guides when affected by your contribution

 ### Running Tests

 - PRs will automatically run an extensive set of test scenarios for your work.
 In some cases a contributor may need to approve the workflow run if this is your first contribution.
-- `EmberData` is a collection of packages and comes with multiple test apps scoped to specific situations or parts of the codebase we want to test.
-Tests live in the test applications in `<project>/tests`.
+- `WarpDrive` is a collection of packages and comes with multiple test apps scoped to specific situations or parts of the codebase we want to test.
+These test applications can be found in `<project>/tests`.
   These should look like familiar ember app/addon tests, and to run them from within a specific test app use `pnpm test` or `pnpm test --serve`.
 For additional test commands see the list of commands in the respective `package.json` files.

 ### Pull Request Titles